 I am from the Caribbean.
 Anything below thirty degrees Celsius is cold.
 The temperature in Fujian doesn’t drop below zero, but it’s still super cold.
-It surprised me, no it ANNOYED me, that we don’t have central heating in our rooms.
+It surprised me, no, it ANNOYED me, that we don’t have central heating in our rooms.
 I thought they were too stingy to foot the bill, for we don’t pay for utilities (part of our scholarship).
 Now I know that there is no central heating anywhere in the south.
 Yes, you read it: the south of China doesn’t have central heating indoors.
 Public places do, but apartments don’t.
 A friend of mine told me that the Chinese government wanted people to procreate, so there’s no heating in the south.
+That’s complete bullshit, of course.
 The truth is, that the south is not as cold as the north, so no central heating indoors.

 The moment I set foot out of the Beijing airport, I was so happy I was sent to Fujian.
 I was like, “Thank You, Jesus, Thank You, LORD!
 I would DIE here!”
 The city is HUGE!
 Of course, it’s the most important one.
 Despite the dead trees, it was still pretty beautiful.
-You want to know what surprised me the most?
+Do you want to know what surprised me the most?
 Our transportation was a huge freezer.
-I mean, the bus didn’t have any heating.
+I mean, the bus didn’t have ANY heating.
 I was the only person from the Caribbean, the rest of the students were Thai… don’t they know we come from HOT countries?

 Beijing is HUGE, modern and impressive, but I don’t want to live there.

-I don’t want to live there for now, but I might not want to, but I might have to.
-BLCU is one of the best schools in China when it comes to Chinese Language.
+I don’t want to live there for now.
+I might not want to, but I might have to.
+BLCU is one of the best schools in China when it comes to the Chinese Language.
 To become the Interpreter and Translator I see myself being in the near future, I will most likely have to go to that university.
 It’s something I’ll think about when I get to that point.